Skip to main content

 Biography

-I was born in Birmingham, went to school in Nottingham, university in Oxford, and taught at London, Reading, Oxford, Cambridge, Leiden and Northwestern Universities, before rejoining the department at Durham on New Year’s Day 2022.
+I was born in Birmingham, went to school in Nottingham, university (BA/MA and DPhil) in Oxford, and taught at London, Reading, Oxford, Cambridge, Leiden and Northwestern Universities, before rejoining the department at Durham on New Year’s Day 2022.
 Besides academic research, I advise theatre companies, contribute to radio and television programmes, and campaign to improve access to classical subjects in state schools across the UK.

 Esteem Indicators